SunZezhou/multi_slam_karto/README.md

 `$ roslaunch multi_slam_karto multi_robots.launch`

+## Update

+- 2020.08.19  Add real robot launchfile.
+Note: I modified the hokuyo driver.
+You can set the topic of the lidar scan in the launchfile.
+Git here [urg_node](https://github.com/SunZezhou/urg_node_my_config).

 ## Known Issue / TO DO List

 1. The static global cost map cannot be loaded correctly.